ProfJake/lab7/README.txt

 # practiceDB dump file (mongodb)
 # Jake Levy
 # A simple dummy db assignment for students to practice with
 # The starting point for the lab.
-IF you were not in class or were otherwise
+IF you were not in class or are otherwise
-unable to follow along with the lecture activity, make sure you go back and watch that video/get the notes from a fellow student, and do the exercises that we do in the video, otherwise you will get "incorrect" results.
-You'll be turning in screenshots of your queries and transactions as well as their results so I'll know if you were following along in the lecture.
-The insert that I perform in the beginning should include your name and whatever other info you want to share (you don't have to put your real email, if you don't want to but it does need to be your name).
+unable to follow along with this lab activity, make sure you go back and get the notes from a fellow student, and do the associated reading.
+You'll be turning in screenshots of your queries and transactions as well as their results.

 To setup the starting point for this lab, make sure your mongod service is running.
 Make sure you are in THIS directory (lab 7) and then run: